amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 I am done with all I want to do
 ```

+###

 ### Passing arguments to Decorators themselves

-The syntax of decorators allows you to call them as if they were functions and its return statement will function as the decorator:
+The syntax of decorators allows you to call them as if they were functions and its return value will function as a decorator, as:

 ```python
 @decorator_wrapper()